JamesWenlock/AmbiVerbSC/README.md

     * **Dan Peterson** for all the help!
 He's debugged my code, helped me develop new techniques, as well as be a fantastic teacher throughout my sonic studies.
 This project would not have happened without him!
     * **Dr.Juan Pampin** for meeting with me throughtout the year and helping me reach my rather ambitious goals.
 Thanks so much for the incredible resources and opportunities
     * **Dr.Ewa Trębacz** for getting me started in the labs and helping me get the resources needed to execute this project.
 I appreciate the time and thought!
     * **Michael McCrea** for the support in code and troubleshooting throughout this project.
-I apprecaite the merges and talking shop!
+I appreciate the merges and talking shop!
 Thank you!